Teichlab/thymus_spatial_atlas/README.md

 If you find our work useful for your research, please consider citing our manuscript here - (tbd soon)

+## OrganAxis model

+If you want to get further details on the intuition and construction of the approach we took with TissueTag and the OrganAxis model please visit - https://organ-axis-tutorial.readthedocs.io/en/latest/index.html

 Thank you for your interest in our project.
 Cheers!

 *note - code documentation and performance improvements were aided by ChatGPT is selected sections